bythyag/chain-of-thought/README.md

-### implementation of chain of thought research paper
+### replication of chain of thought research paper on new llms